4 Different Types of Lung Transplants for Pulmonary Hypertension

 Lobar lung transplants are transplants from living donors.
 They are generally carried out on pediatric patients who are not expected to survive long enough for a lung donor to become available.
 The bottom lobes of the lung are transplanted from two different donors (usually relatives) to the recipient.
 Three procedures need to be performed simultaneously — the removal of the lobes from the two donors and the insertion of the lobes for the child.

 For some pulmonary hypertension patients who also have right heart failure, the only option is for a lung and heart transplant.
 In these instances, the heart is replaced with a donor’s heart and the lung transplant can be either single, double or lobar.
+In some cases, patients with heart problems may find that a single or lobar lung transplant helps reverse or rectify the issues.
+In other cases, patients may need a heart transplant for reasons unrelated to PH.
 (Source: emedicinehealth.com)

 Pulmonary Hypertension News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.